 First up, perhaps the Algarve’s most iconic beach, Praia do Camilo.

 Like most beaches in the region, when you park your car in the beach’s parking lot, you can’t see any of the beach down below.

-But as we wound our way down the 200 wooden steps down to the sea, it was easy to see why Camilo is considered THE Algarve stunner.
+But as we wind our way down the 200 wooden steps down to the sea, it’s easy to see why Camilo is considered THE Algarve stunner.

 Just a few steps away from Camilo, the remarkable rock formations of Ponta da Piedade are symbolic of the Algarve’s natural beauty.

 With a series of sea stacks and sandstone rock arches, this spot is popular for boat tours through and around the arches.

 From there, we stop in the sleepy seaside fishing village of Luz for lunch and then drive back towards our apartment to visit the town of Carvoeiro.

 One of the best ways to enjoy the world-renowned beaches east of Carvoeiro is to take advantage of the clifftop walking trail called the Seven Hanging Valleys Trail.